Pylons/pyramid/docs/narr/introduction.rst

 Debug with power
 ~~~~~~~~~~~~~~~~

-When things go wrong, Pyramid gives you powerful ways to fix the problem.
+When things go wrong, :app:`Pyramid` gives you powerful ways to fix the problem.

-You can configure Pyramid to print helpful information to the console.
-The
+You can configure :app:`Pyramid` to print helpful information to the console.
-``debug_notfound`` setting shows information about URLs that aren't matched.
+The ``debug_notfound`` setting shows information about URLs that aren't
-The ``debug_authorization`` setting provides helpful messages about why you
+matched.
+The ``debug_authorization`` setting provides helpful messages about
-aren't allowed to do what you just tried.
+why you aren't allowed to do what you just tried.

-Pyramid also has command line tools to help you verify your configuration.
-You
+:app:`Pyramid` also has command line tools to help you verify your
-can use ``proutes`` and ``pviews`` to inspect how URLs are connected to your
+configuration.
+You can use ``proutes`` and ``pviews`` to inspect how URLs are
-application code.
+connected to your application code.

 .. seealso::